Queen pulls out of key Jubilee service after 'discomfort'

 Senior royals, including Charles, and his eldest son William, 39, are carrying out some ceremonial duties on the Queen’s behalf.

-Another royal who won’t be attending the Thanksgiving Service is Prince Andrew who has tested positive for COVID.
+Another royal who won’t attend the thanksgiving service is Prince Andrew, who has tested positive for COVID.

-Meanwhile Prince Harry and Meghan Markle have maintained a low profile, seemingly not to attract headline attention, but were spotted looking relaxed as they watched from a building overlooking the parade ground.
+Meanwhile, Prince Harry and Meghan Markle have maintained a low profile, seemingly not to attract headline attention.
+They were spotted looking relaxed as they watched Thursday’s festivities from a building overlooking the parade ground.

-Millions of people across Britain and the world were expected to watch the festivities, join street parties and light beacons in honour of the long-reigning monarch.
+Millions of people across Britain and the world were expected to watch the celebrations, join street parties and light beacons in honour of the long-reigning monarch.

-Holding a walking stick and wearing a dusky dove blue outfit, she was joined by her son and heir Prince Charles, 73, and other senior royals on the balcony of Buckingham Palace.
+Holding a walking stick and wearing a dusky dove blue outfit, the Queen was joined by her son and heir Prince Charles, 73, and other senior royals on the balcony of Buckingham Palace.

-While the family waved to the crowds and enjoyed a Royal Air force fly-past, Louis — Prince William’s 4-year-old son — covered his ears and howled as the planes roared overhead.
+While the family waved to the crowds and enjoyed a Royal Air force fly-past, Louis – Prince William’s four-year-old son – covered his ears and howled as the planes roared overhead.

-World leaders including Australian Prime Minister Anthony Albanese, US President Joe Biden, France’s Emmanuel Macron, Pope Francis and former British prime ministers were among those sending messages of goodwill.
+World leaders, including Australian Prime Minister Anthony Albanese, US President Joe Biden, France’s Emmanuel Macron, Pope Francis and former British PMs, were among those sending messages of goodwill.

-The celebrations began with the Trooping the Colour, a military parade held annually to mark the Queen’s official birthday, where 1,500 soldiers marched to military music in ceremonial uniforms of scarlet tunics and bearskin hats.
+The celebrations began with the Trooping the Colour, a military parade held annually to mark the Queen’s official birthday.
+It featured 1500 soldiers marching to military music in ceremonial uniforms of scarlet tunics and bearskin hats.

-Later the crowds moved to the Mall, the grand boulevard running up to Buckingham Palace, where in brilliant sunshine they cheered and waved Union flags while a display of modern and historic planes took place overhead.
+Later the crowds moved to the Mall, the grand boulevard running up to Buckingham Palace.
+In brilliant sunshine, they cheered and waved Union flags while modern and historic planes flew overhead.

-Thursday marks not only the start of the Jubilee, but also the 69th anniversary of the coronation of Elizabeth, who became Queen on the death of her father George VI in February 1952.
+Thursday marked not only the start of the jubilee, but also the 69th anniversary of the coronation of the Queen, who became monarch on the death of her father George VI in February 1952.

 There were artillery gun salutes in London, across the United Kingdom and from Royal Navy ships at sea.

 “It was lovely, everything we hoped it would be.
-We’re a bit older now, so we were here for the 25th and then the 50th (jubilee).
-But this was the best one,” said nurse Ian Higgins, 62, who was watching the events in central London.
+We’re a bit older now, so we were here for the 25th and then the 50th [jubilee].
+But this was the best one,” said nurse Ian Higgins, 62, among the crowd in central London.

 The government announced two public holidays to mark the celebration, which is the first major public gathering since the pandemic and a welcome distraction for many at a time of growing economic hardship.